Author: PCE

 PCE Pop-Up: Prosecutor-Initiated Resentencing

 On March 22, 2024 PCE hosted a webinar with For The People and Troy Dunmore about implementing prosecutor-initiated resentencing laws across the country.
-Speakers dive into how the process is… Read more
+Speakers dive into how the process is started from receiving requests, all the way through to a successful re-entry.

 Automated Expungements (2022)